 Power Magnetics @ High Frequency

-During breakfast, lunch and the networking hour at the end of the workshop there will be an interactive session of tabletop technology demonstrations each addressing specific technical disciplines and capabilities consistent with the workshop agenda.
-Each technology demonstration station will include a ten-minute presentation at fifteen-minute intervals.
-Interaction between the attendees and the presenters is highly encouraged during this portion of agenda as a segue from the opening keynote presentation and the technical issues session.
+During the provided breakfast, lunch and the networking hour at the end of the workshop there will be an interactive session of tabletop technology demonstrations and posters each addressing specific technical disciplines and capabilities consistent with the workshop agenda.
+Workshop attendees typically spend ten to fifteen minutes at each technology demonstration station viewing informal interactive presentations.
+Interaction between the attendees and the presenters is highly encouraged during this portion of agenda as a segue between the morning and afternoon technical presentation sessions.

 Ed Herbert, PSMA